Dog's day: Player's pet quarantined on landing in Australia

 The Bullets, who play in the National Basketball League, say it was an innocent mistake, not a deliberate attempt to flout Australia's strict quarantine laws.

 Patterson said the only reason a well-behaved Kobe was discovered was because he barked at customs search dogs at Brisbane airport.
-And he was surprised by all the fuss.
+And Patterson was surprised by all the fuss.

 "If this is big news then Australia is an amazing place to live at," Patterson told a news conference on Friday.
 "It was on my ticket that I was travelling with a pet, even my return ticket.
 It was a miscommunication with the airlines."